dejiandrew/nba-award-predictor/README.md

 ### Quick Start for Notebooks

+All CSV files are stored in a Google Cloud Storage (GCS) bucket.
+You can access any file by replacing `playerstatistics.csv` with your desired CSV filename in the download URL.

-Copy and paste these cells in your Jupyter notebook to access the NBA dataset files:
+Copy and paste these cells in your Jupyter notebook to access any NBA dataset file:

 ```python
 # Cell 1: Install wget and pandas if needed